Air Cooled vs Water cooled vs Evaporative Condensing (E-Pak)

 (+) Least

-Evaporative condensers have been used for more than fifty years primarily in large industrial ammonia applications and other central plant applications where energy costs are a large portion of the users product cost.
+Evaporative condensers have been used for more than seventy-five years primarily in large industrial ammonia applications and other central plant applications where energy costs are a large portion of the user’s product cost.